Labrador (electoral district): History

 The electoral district was created in 1949 upon the admission of Newfoundland to Canada.
 Between 1949 and 1988, this district was attached to the Island of Newfoundland, where more than half of its electorate resided.
-Liberal MP Bill Rompkey held the seat from 1972 till his appointment to the Senate of Canada in 1995.
+Liberal MP Bill Rompkey held the seat from 1972 until his appointment to the Senate of Canada in 1995.
 Lawrence D. O'Brien was later elected in a by-election and held the district until his death in 2004.

 A by-election was held on May 24, 2005, with the result tipping the balance of the evenly split 38th Parliament.
 The Liberal candidate, Todd Russell, who was heavily favoured, ended up winning, but with a reduced percentage from the 2004 election.

 On December 16, 2004, MP Lawrence O'Brien died of cancer, the next year Prime Minister Paul Martin called a by-election for May 24, 2005.
 There was a possibility the by-election would not be held because of a non-confidence vote the week prior.
 The non-confidence vote would have toppled the government sending Canadians to the polls, which would have superseded the by-election.
 However, the motion failed by one vote, ensuring the by-election.

 The seat has traditionally been a Liberal stronghold, and O'Brien always carried the riding with comfortable pluralities.
 However, the federal Liberals had lost popularity in Atlantic Canada since the 2004 federal election largely because of disputes with the Progressive Conservative provincial governments of these provinces, especially that of Newfoundland and Labrador over the relationship between offshore oil revenues and equalization payments.